|We are an Affiliate!|

-My website is a resource for photographers and content creators, so a good portion of my viewership will not need convincing as to the merits of having a YouTube channel, especially a photography YouTube channel.
+My website is a resource for photographers and content creators, so a good portion of my viewership will not need convincing as to the merits of having a YouTube channel for their business.

 I have advocated throughout my blog articles the importance of marketing in this digital age.
 With the proliferation of photographic websites and social media, access to photographers is now world wide.

 If someone wants to find a photographer that suits their brief, the internet is their first recourse.
 Obviously, if someone is looking for a photographer, their first point of call will not be YouTube.

 In many cases, discoverability is how most photographers land clients.
 Clients find their work through search engines like Google or Bing; and portals like Instagram, Linkedin or Facebook, to make contact.